tresoneur/SpotifyService/README.md

         * Get a detailed audio analysis of each of the user's saved tracks.

     * __Extensions__
-        * Extension methods for displaying _Caerostris.Services.Spotify.Web.SpotifyAPI-NET.Model_ entities with ease and in a human-readable format.
+        * Extension methods for displaying _SpotifyAPI-NET.Web.Model_ entities with ease and in a human-readable format.

 ## Demo